 Welcome to Startups Weekly, a fresh look at this week’s start and startup trends.
 To get this in your inbox, subscribe here.

-For my full take on this topic, check out my TechCrunch+ column, “It’s pivotal season for early-stage startups.”
-In the rest of this newsletter, we’ll talk about an epic deal, fintech going full-stack, and why a company is going to fund itself.
+In the rest of this newsletter we will talk about the new CEO of All Raise, funds to support other funds and Ukraine.
 As always you can support me by sharing this newsletter, follow me on twitter or subscribe to my personal blog.

 Offer of the week